Successful Recoveries For Kaiser Patients: Cases & Results

 Claimants contended that Kaiser’s employees were negligent in failing to order the mother to the hospital at the time of the phone call.
 The child was diagnosed with periventricular leukomalacia, and later developed infantile spasms and cerebral palsy.
 The settlement was composed of both an initial cash payment and guaranteed future annuity payments to offset the cost of future medical, therapy, laboratory and attendant care.

 Improper Placement Of IUD – Cerebral Palsy

 The Walkup Kaiser obstetrical injury team represented a mother of four who sought birth control counseling from Kaiser.
 Her Kaiser physician placed an IUD without checking to see if she was pregnant, in violation of prevailing standards of care.
 When the doctor realized the patient was pregnant, an attempt was made to remove the IUD, the physician but could not do so safely.
-Our client refused to undergo abortion, and carried her child to term.
+Our client refused to undergo an abortion, and carried her child to term.
 The presence of the IUD caused the development of an intrauterine infection and chorioamnionitis, which caused the child to suffer brain damage resulting in cerebral palsy.
-Under the terms of the confidential mediated settlement, a confidential multimillion dollar cash payment as well as tax-free future monthly payments guaranteed for the life of the child were negotiated.
+Under the terms of the confidential mediated settlement, a confidential multimillion-dollar cash payment, as well as tax-free future monthly payments guaranteed for the life of the child, were negotiated.

 Failure to Recognize Neonatal Hypoglycemia – Loss of Pancreas/Neurological Injury

 Walkup attorneys obtained a mediated settlement of $2,250,000 on behalf of a male infant who now suffers from blindness, developmental delay, and cognitive deficits, and who also had his pancreas removed after nursing staff at Kaiser Sacramento failed to follow proper protocols when the infant showed signs of hypoglycemia.